zzragnar0kzz/ckau/README.md

 [IPAddressRange](https://github.com/jsakamoto/ipaddressrange) is the property of its owners.
 All rights reserved.

 [Progress bar](https://gist.github.com/DanielSWolf/0ab6a96899cc5377bf54) original code is the property of its owners.
 All rights reserved.

-Remaining code is licensed under the GPLv3, 2020-2021.
-All rights reserved.

 # Addendum